Marcone (footballer, born 1978)

-Marcone Amaral Costa Jr. known as Marcone (born 5 April 1978) is a naturalized Qatari footballer.
-His name has also been misspelled as Marconi.
+Marcone Amaral Costa Jr. (born 5 April 1978), known as Marcone, is a former footballer.
+Born in Brazil, he represented Qatar at international level.

 Biography

 Brazil

-Born in Poções, Bahia, Marcone started his career at state capital Salvador.
-He made his Série A debut in 1997 season, played 10 games.
+Born in Poções, Bahia, Marcone started his career in Salvador.
+He made his Série A debut in the 1997 season, and played 10 games.
 After played for the team at 1998 Copa do Brasil and 1998 Campeonato Baiano, he was signed by Italian club A.C.
 Venezia along with Bilica and Tácio, however at that time Italian Football Federation imposed a quota on how many non-EU player that a team to keep and field them, thus Marcone was loaned to Swiss side Bellinzona.

 He then returned to Vitória and played in 1999 Copa do Brasil and 1999 Campeonato Baiano.
 He left the club before the start of 1999 Campeonato Brasileiro Série A. He returned to the team for Copa João Havelange.
 After played for the team at 2001 Copa do Brasil and 2001 Campeonato Baiano, he was transferred to Vila Nova of 2001 Campeonato Brasileiro Série B.

 In 2003, he left for Estrela do Norte.
 After played for União Barbarense at 2004 Copa do Brasil and 2004 Campeonato Paulista, he left for Marília.
 He played 4 games in 2004 Campeonato Brasileiro Série B, all as substitutes.